Welcome to Crescent School's Admissions Update e-newsletter.

 Current Reception to Year 6

 Applications for places in the current Reception to Year 6 will be treated on an individual basis as places are limited.
 In years where there is no place available we operate waiting groups.
-Please contact Helen Morley, our Registrar, to discuss current availability.
+Please contact Becky Witcomb, our Registrar, to discuss current availability.

 During the taster day children will be assessed both formally and informally.
 Children in Year 3 to 6 take a short online assessment to help us gauge their current levels of understanding.
 Younger children may have a reading age assessment and of course will produce written language and number work as part of their day in school.